 Using metadata fields is a goldmine to cull redundant and irrelevant data.
 Some good metadata fields to utilize include file type, file size, email domain, date, and custodian.

 If your metadata contains file names or email subject fields, it’s easy to use these fields to filter irrelevant data.
 For example, many companies send out weekly newsletters that might be irrelevant to your case.
 These newsletters usually contain the same email subject.
 While going through the documents in your database, noting any generic and irrelevant titles can help cut down on document review volume.

 Other irrelevant data that may be identified via email subject fields: Out of office notices, travel itineraries, meeting requests, conference agendas, HR and administrative documents, and “do not reply” emails.

 You can also leverage file names to easily identify irrelevant documents.
 Scroll through the file names and pick out keywords that you can use to search in the file name field to pull up additional irreverent documents to cull.
 Make sure you sample the results to make sure all data pulled is actually irrelevant.

 Additionally, using file names can be helpful in finding duplicates and near duplicates.
-Often times the file name of documents are the same or near duplicates are marked by version numbers.
+Often times the file name of documents is the same or near-duplicates are marked by version numbers.

 To use this culling method, try filtering your extracted text size by 0 or other small sizes, then check out the resulting documents.
 I suggest using extracted text size in conjunction with filtering for documents that are small in file size as well.
 I also highly recommend reviewing a statistical sample before determining the values you filtered by are appropriate to cull entire sets of search results.

 Running clustering on your documents enables you to find common themes without even looking at a single document.
 The database will highlight the key concepts for each cluster.
 Once you view the concepts you will be able to identify clusters of documents that are not relevant to the case matter and can be culled.